 Students learn the principles and practices underlying governance, the system by which organizations are directed and controlled to create value for their shareholders but also to all stakeholders involved in its value chain.
 Students review how an organization’s governance structure allocates rights and responsibilities to make decisions among stakeholders and specifies procedures for decision making.
 The course focus on the actions and decisions of corporate boards of directors and on their interactions with managers and stakeholders such as investors.
 Particular attention is directed toward the ethical and sustainability dimensions of corporate governance.

 EMBA 642 Crafting and Implementing a Winning Strategy (3 credits)

 The important issues involved in developing strategy in various business sectors are the focus of the course.
 Students learn to formulate strategies that clearly state the growth path for companies.
 The course also looks at winning strategies defining how companies can compete against their rivals in specific business sectors.
 Students study strategy implementation and examine how functional strategies can be key instruments for business success.
 The course also looks at the relationship between strategy, culture and structure of the organization.

-In this capstone integrative course, students carry out the project proposal identified in Applied Field Project I. Students gather data, diagnose issues and develop innovative and practical responses to complex, cross-disciplinary issues.
-At the end of the course, a comprehensive set of recommendations is presented to a panel of faculty members, EMBA peers, and representatives from the respective organizations.
-The key deliverable of this course is the actual set of recommendations and implementation plan that are designed to address the selected problem or issue.
+This capstone integrative course provides students with the opportunity to tackle a major business problem or issue of their choice, thereby allowing them to apply the knowledge and competencies acquired in the program.
+In teams, students develop a business project proposal focusing on a problem or issue faced by the organization they have chosen.
+Students are then expected to gather data and develop innovative and practical responses to the complex, cross-disciplinary issues faced by their client organization.
+Student teams are required to present a comprehensive set of recommendations to a panel comprised of faculty members, EMBA peers and representatives of the client organization.
+The key deliverable of this course is the actual set of recommendations and implementation plan designed to address the selected problem or issue.